 With lead pump alternation enabled, a maximum of two pumps are controlled.
-At an alternation command, the lead pump will ramp to minimum frequency (fmin), and after a delay, it will ramp to maximum frequency (fmax).
+At an alternation command, the PID stops, the lead pump ramps to minimum frequency (fmin), and after a delay, ramps to maximum frequency (fmax).
 When the speed of the lead pump reaches the de-staging frequency, the fixed speed pump will be cut out (de-staged).
 The lead pump continues to ramp up, then ramps down to a stop, and the two relays are cut out.

-After a time delay, the relay for the fixed speed pump cuts in (staged) and this pump becomes the new lead pump.
-The new lead pump ramps up to maximum speed, and then down to minimum speed; when ramping down and reaching the staging frequency, the old lead pump is now cut in (staged) on the line power as the new fixed speed pump.
+After a time delay, the relay for the fixed speed pump cuts in (staged), and this pump becomes the new lead pump.
+The new lead pump ramps up to maximum speed and then down to minimum speed.
+When ramping down and reaching the staging frequency, the old lead pump is now cut in (staged) on the lines as the new fixed speed pump.

 If the lead pump has been running at minimum frequency (fmin) for a programmed amount of time with a fixed speed pump running, the lead pump contributes little to the system.
-When the programmed value of the timer expires, the lead pump is removed, avoiding a heat water-circulation problem.
+When the programmed value of the timer expires, the lead pump is removed to avoid water heating problems.